zegamer/TyreShop/README.md

 # TyreShop
-Personal project for Dhaval's tyre shop.
+A personal project for a local  shop.

 Made by Dhavalraj Dodia and me.